 The Dalmatian coast is the most popular and well-known destination in Croatia.
-It is home to some of the best diving and wrecks in the country and is also home to some of the country's best tourist destinations like Dubrovnik.
-Wrecks Galore can be found on the dalmatian coast, along with great marine life and even caves.
-Exploring the Dalmatian coast, you can find lots of gorgonians, canyons, drop-offs, and wrecks.
+It is home to some of the best diving and wrecks in the country and is also home to some of the country's best tourist destinations, like Dubrovnik.
+Wrecks Galore, along with great marine life and caves, can be found on the dalmatian coast.
+Exploring the Dalmatian coast, you can find many gorgonians, canyons, drop-offs, and wrecks.
 Makarska even features a stunning cave dive that has often been named one of the 50 most beautiful dives in the world.

 Dive Sites and Areas of the Dalmatian Coast

 Exploring the Dalmatian coast, you are spoiled for choice.
-There are plenty of dive sites for you to explore, with something for every diver.
+There are plenty of dive sites to explore, with something for every diver.
 Top dive sites on the Dalmatian coast include;

 A truly breathtaking cave dive that is only suitable for advanced divers.
 Once inside, divers can explore a vertical cave system that features multiple tunnels for you to explore.
 Aside from the stunning geography, marine life is abundant, including lobster, octopus sponges, and more.

 A macro paradise in the Adriatic, seahorse bay is the perfect dive for keen macro spotters and photographers.
 A shallow shore dive, it is the perfect spot to take your time and slowly look for the large number of nudibranchs that inhabit the area.
 As its name suggests, you should keep your eyes out for the resident seahorses.